acm-cui/website-cui2022/attendees/accessibility.md

 The {{ site.data.oc['conference']['roles']['accessibility_diversity']['label'] }} is progressively assembling this information.
 If you have questions or wish to raise a point regarding our efforts to ensure all attendees can participate, please contact us <a href="{{ site.data.oc['conference']['roles']['accessibility_diversity']['email'] }}">by email</a>.

-## How do I communicate accessibility needs to organizers?
+## How do I communicate accessibility needs to organisers?

 The {{ site.data.oc['conference']['roles']['accessibility_diversity']['label'] }} has a goal of ensuring the conference is accessible to everyone.
 When you register for the conference, there will be a questions for you to answer about your needs.
 Please complete these to indicate anything that will help make the conference accessible to you.